neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Modeling.rst

 how do you retrieve the active Blog object?

 All objects which can't be found by another object need to be stored in a repository.
-In FLOW3 each repository is responsible for exactly one kind of an object (i.e. one class).
+In TYPO3 Flow each repository is responsible for exactly one kind of an object (i.e. one class).
 Let's look at the relation between the ``BlogRepository`` and the ``Blog``: